Skip to Content

 If a parent has been convicted of domestic violence, it can definitely impact child custody.
 An abusive parent may be ordered to move out of the family home, pay child support, and only see their children during supervised visits.
 If the abuse was sexual, or if the abuse was severe, the abusive parent could lose their parental rights.

 However, not all abusive parents lose their parental rights.
 Sometimes, they are awarded unsupervised parenting time after they follow the court’s orders; for example, they complete a one-year batterer’s intervention program, they follow the conditions in their domestic violence restraining order, they follow the terms of their probation or parole, and they complete substance abuse classes (if court-ordered).
+In such situations, courts focus on rehabilitation and the potential to change, yet remain vigilant about the child's wellbeing.

 Our dedicated child custody attorneys can assist you with: